-The Fifth Circuit's decision fundamentally contravenes this integral feature of the criminal justice system by allowing immigration courts to supplant, without any reasoned basis, the considered charging decisions of prosecutors acting within the proper discretion afforded them under the law.
+The Fifth Circuit's decision fundamentally contravenes this integral feature of the criminal justice system by allowing immigration courts to supplant, after the fact and without the requisite experience or perspective, the considered charging decisions of prosecutors acting within the proper discretion afforded them under the law.
 If left standing, the decision not only would undermine the vital role prosecutorial discretion plays in ensuring the fair and efficient administration of the criminal justice system, but also would result in a system that ignores the explicit role that discretion plays in the specific statutory scheme at issue.